xasos/Coins/README.md

 Cryptocurrency Price REST API written in Node.js.
 Data is scraped from [CoinMarketCap](http://coinmarketcap.com/).

+*Note: This is an unofficial API and __not__ supported or controlled by CoinMarketCap itself.
+Any questions, comments, feedback or feature requests should be directed to [xasos](http://github.com/xasos) or via an [issue](https://github.com/karan/xasos/issues) in this repo.*

 **NOTICE**: Not complete, under active development.

 ## Usage